SalmaHellal98/CI-CD-pipeline/README.md

 ## 2. Heroku for deployment :

-Continuous deployment is a strategy for software releases wherein any code commit that passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software's users.
+Continuous deployment is a strategy for software releases where in any code commit that passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software's users.

 ### Deploying the flask app on Heroku :